 - Isn’t a 50/50 stock/bond allocation really conservative? – Yes.
 See bullet point #1.
 Your portfolio is more likely to survive over long periods of time with a greater stock allocation.
 Historically speaking, bonds will earn less than 4% per year and stocks will earn more.
 The more you have in bonds, the smoother the ride (they’re less volatile), but they’re a drag on earnings.

 - What about taxes, fees and other transaction costs? – Outside of spreadsheets, most people aren’t able to keep 100% of their earnings.
-Real people have to deal with mutual fund expenses, financial advisor commissions and the tax man.
-However, when we get further in this series ((Legally) Avoiding Taxes and Investing Your Savings), you’ll see how these factors can become negligible or non-existent.
+Real people have to deal with mutual fund expenses, financial adviser commissions and the tax man.
+However, when we get further in this series ((Legally) Avoiding Taxes Part 1 and Part 2 and How to Invest Your Savings), you’ll see how these factors can become negligible or non-existent.

 How long will it take to hit my financial independence target?